Audreyz7/FtcRobotController23-24/TeamCode/src/main/java/org/firstinspires/ftc/teamcode/readme.md

 To summarize: A range of different samples classes will reside in the java/external/samples.
 The class names will follow a naming convention which indicates the purpose of each class.
-The prefix of the name will be one of the following:
+The prefix of the name v  will be one of the following:

 Basic:  	This is a minimally functional OpMode used to illustrate the skeleton/structure
             of a particular style of OpMode.
 These are bare bones examples.